ponylang/ponyc/.release-notes/next-release.md

 VM_FLAGS_SUPERPAGE_SIZE_ANY isn't required on earlier versions.
 It does however, improve performance when allocating.
 Usage of VM_FLAGS_SUPERPAGE_SIZE_ANY has been removed as it also doesn't work on newer M1 based machines and thus, is on its way out in general.

-## Change minimum supported MacOS API version to 10.14

-Our policy is to support the last 3 MacOS API versions with ponyc.
-We are now only supporting MacOS API versions 10.14 and up.
-Attempting to use ponyc on an earlier version of MacOS is not guaranteed to work and is no longer supported.